wpilibsuite/frc-docs/source/docs/software/basic-programming/functions-as-data.rst

 C++ has a number of ways to treat functions as data.
 For the sake of this article, we'll only talk about the parts that are relevant to using WPILibC.

-In WPILibC, function types are represented with the ``std::function`` class <TODO: link>.
-This standard library class is templated on the function's signature - that means we have to provide it a function pointer type <TODO: link> as a template parameter to specify the signature of the function (compare this to Java above, where we have a separate interface type for each kind of signature).
+In WPILibC, function types are represented with the ``std::function`` class (`https://en.cppreference.com/w/cpp/utility/functional/function`__).
+This standard library class is templated on the function's signature - that means we have to provide it a `function type <https://stackoverflow.com/questions/17446220/c-function-types>`__ as a template parameter to specify the signature of the function (compare this to Java above, where we have a separate interface type for each kind of signature).

 This sounds a lot more complicated than it is to use in practice.
 Let's look at the call signature of ``cmd::RunOnce`` (which creates an ``InstantCommand`` that, when scheduled, runs the given function once and then terminates):

-.. note:: The ``requirements`` parameter is explained in the Command-based documentation, and will not be discussed here <TODO: link>.
+.. note:: The ``requirements`` parameter is explained in the :ref:`Command-based documentation <docs/software/commandbased/commands:getRequirements>`, and will not be discussed here.
 .. code-block:: cpp

    CommandPtr RunOnce(